LoCafe

 USABILITY TESTING

-After finishing our high-fidelity wireframes, we performed usability testing to observe how people navigate to add cafes to their "list", how they use features and exit out of them, and if there are any features that should be added to help the users.
+After finishing our high-fidelity wireframes, we performed usability testing to observe how our audience navigates through our app and utilizes features.
 We created three usability tasks for each tester and recorded their actions.

 TAKEAWAYS